jsmarier-courses/midterm-project-lauradawe/mpad2003_midterm_lauradawe.md

 ## 5. Conclusion

 >In other words, you want to show the story of your data not just tell it.
-Visuals should take your audience on a journey of how the data changed over time or highlight the meaning behind the numbers. (video of visualizing GSheets, 20xx) (cite)
+Visuals should take your audience on a journey of how the data changed over time or highlight the meaning behind the numbers.
+(Google Career Certificates, 2021)

 The quote above provides and accruate summary of  my thought process.
 I wanted to be able to find data that could tell a compelling story relavent to current events.
 It was gratifying to find that the results lined up to a very timely and contentious issue in the City of Ottawa.
 I think this could have been an excellent opportunity to explore the mindset of our community as it pertains to one of our most significant urban problems.